Quick facts

 Options for treatment on the property include debarking the trunk, or cutting logs into firewood lengths and stacking to allow for drying.

-If diseased trees or firewood are not removed before spring, the cut and stacked logs should be covered with 4-6 mil clear plastic and sealed at the ground line by late March of the year following tree wilt to prevent beetles from reaching the spore mats.
+Avoid moving logs or firewood from infected oaks during the high risk period.
+If diseased trees or firewood are not removed before the high risk period begins in spring, the cut and stacked logs should be covered with 4-6 mil clear plastic tarp by late March of the year following tree wilt to prevent beetles from reaching the spore mats.
+Completely bury edges of the tarp to prevent sap beetles from coming into contact with spores.
+The tarp should be thick enough to prevent punctures.

 Firewood

-DO NOT move logs or firewood from recently wilted oaks.
+DO NOT move logs or firewood from recently wilted oaks or areas with infected oaks.
 Oak wilt mats may form on these logs.
 Long-distance movement of firewood may result in the establishment of oak wilt in distant areas that previously had been unaffected by the disease.

 Systemic injection with propiconazole by qualified arborists prevents oak wilt symptoms for up to two years in healthy oaks if the oaks are not already infected with oak wilt.